Maria Milkowski

 I am a PhD student in Computer Science and Engineering at the University of Notre Dame , where I am advised by Dr. Tim Weninger.

-My research explores how autonomous agents develop human-like social behavior—how they cooperate, compete, and sometimes deceive.
-I use digital terrariums such as Sugarscape and Among Us. to study how these dynamics emerge, mirror human societies, and inform the safety and alignment of multi-agent systems.
+My research explores conflict in autonomous multi-agent systems, including thing with directly and indirectly competing goals, cooperation, and deception.
+I use digital terrariums such as Sugarscape and Among Us to study how these dynamics emerge, mirror human societies, and inform the safety and alignment of autonomous agent interaction.

-Before this, I completed my B.S. in Computer Science at Seattle University in 2024.
+Before this, I completed my B.S. in Computer Science at Seattle University in 2024, where I worked with Dr. Nate Kremer-Herman

-Outside the lab, you will often find me lifting, running, swimming, or practicing yoga.
-I also design, knit, and sew clothing as more creative endeavors.
-Recently, I have been exploring Sociology and Spanish, chasing new ways to understand how people and systems express themselves.
+Outside the lab, you can find me staying active through lifting, running, swimming, and yoga.
+I also design, knit, and sew clothing as creative outlets.
+Lately, I have been spending time learning sociology and Spanish, mostly out of curiosity and a love of trying new things and sharing experiences with others.

 Playful photo